 Springfield is the largest city on the Connecticut River, in the Pioneer Valley of Massachusetts.
 It is nicknamed “The City of Homes” because of its grand, Victorian architecture, and “The City of Firsts” because of the numerous innovations that took place there.

-Eight large commercial airports are within 140 miles of downtown Springfield:
+Eight large commercial airports are within 20 to 140 miles of downtown Springfield:

-Bradley International (BDL) Windsor Locks, Connecticut – 20 minutes from downtown Springfield; served by Air Canada, American/American Eagle, Delta, JetBlue, Southwest, United, US Airways/US Airways Express.
-20 minutes door-to-door from the terminal to the Marriott hotel.
+Bradley International (BDL) Windsor Locks, Connecticut – 25 minutes from downtown Springfield; served by Air Canada, American/American Eagle, Delta, JetBlue, Southwest, United, US Airways/US Airways Express.
+25 minutes door-to-door from the terminal to the IJA hotels.
 Beautiful, modern 2-level airport terminal.
 The hotels don’t have airport shuttles, but you can go between Bradley Airport and Springfield with The Valley Transporter, which requires reservations to be made ahead of time.
 Other options are taxis at about $60 and Uber or Lyft at about $30; confirm availability before you travel.

 Boston Logan International Airport (BOS) Boston, Massachusetts – 94 miles from Springfield / 3 hr 20 min by Peter Pan Bus (6 round-trips a day BOS-Springfield, $23 each way); served by all US airlines plus over 20 international carriers.

 Albany International Airport (ALB) Albany, NY – 95 miles from Springfield; served by American, United, Air Canda, Southwest, US Airways, Delta, Cape Air (seasonal summer)

 Providence Green Airport (PVD) Warwick, RI.
 95 miles to Springfield; served by Delta, JetBlue, Southwest, United, US Airways, New England Airlines, Condor Airlines (seasonal summer)